6 Objectives of Employee Engagement

 Employee motivation can be increased by positive communication in the workplace and also acknowledging individual contributions and reward them for the same.

 Often a negative work environment also diminishes employee motivation.
-Management can, therefore, conduct surveys to know this aspect better and take immediate actions to resolve the issue.
+Management can, therefore, conduct surveys to know this aspect better and take immediate action to resolve the issue.

 Related article: Employee Motivation- A Comprehensive Guide